valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 You can use it to override the default verbatim script replication mode used by Redis until version 7.0.

 **Note:**
-as of Redis v7.0, verbatim script replication is no longer supported.
+as of Redis OSS v7.0, verbatim script replication is no longer supported.
 The default, and only script replication mode supported, is script effects' replication.
 For more information, please refer to [`Replicating commands instead of scripts`](/topics/eval-intro#replicating-commands-instead-of-scripts)